Tables on websites - 8 tips for their design

 7. Consider a search engine

-A search engine that links to the data contained in a table might also be a good option.
+A search engine that links to the data contained in the table can also be a good option.

 Again, this only makes sense if the table is large and contains a lot of data.

-However, it should also be borne in mind that now we are quite comfortable using search engines built into web browsers, so creating a search engine especially for a particular table should be well motivated.
+However, it should also be taken into account that now we are quite comfortable using search engines built into web browsers, so creating a search engine specifically for a particular table should be well motivated.

 8.Use appropriate cell spacing

-It strikes the perfect balance between enough volume data and a sufficiently large so-called "white space", i.e. gaps between individual elements.
+It strikes the perfect balance between enough data and enough so-called "white space" , i.e. spaces between individual elements.

-Such a "breather" is very useful for several reasons.
+Such a "respite" is very useful for several reasons.

-First of all, proper white space balance helps visually separate elements from each other.
-Thus, they are grouped in a certain way.
+First of all, the right balance of white space helps to visually separate the elements from each other.
+So they are grouped in a certain way.

-Secondly, large enough spaces have a positive effect on the level of data readability .
+Secondly, sufficiently large spaces have a positive effect on the level of data readability.
 That is why we use tables to enable users to easily read relevant information.
-They must not be hindered - they must be supported in this.
+They cannot be hindered - they must be supported in this.

-Thirdly, flat design is now in vogue, then there is the use of fewer elements, the rejection of complex shapes and shadows, and the use of the aforementioned free space.
+Thirdly, flat design is now in vogue, that is, the use of fewer elements, the rejection of complex shapes and shadows, and the use of the aforementioned free space.
 This design is simply pleasing to the eye.

 What about responsiveness?

-Tables can cause quite a few problems on mobile devices.
-They should also be well-styled for devices with narrow screens, because all the information they contain should look great literally everywhere.
+Tables on mobile devices can cause quite a few problems.
+They need to be well-styled for narrow screen devices as well, as all the information they contain needs to look great literally everywhere.

-This is because it is a very simple and clear form of presenting information.
+All because it is a very simple and understandable form of presenting information.

-By moving our eyes over the rows and columns, we can easily examine the data we are interested in.
+Passing our eyes over the rows and columns, we can easily study the data we are interested in.